 I have often heard people say that they can’t understand how the German people allowed the persecution of the Jews under Hitler.
 The reason is willful blindness!
 As we are seeing and hearing the cry of our black friends and neighbors now in 2020, we need to have the courage to ask if we, too, are willfully blind.

-Willful blindness is common to humans.
+Willful blindness and race is an attitude common to humans.
 In Matthew 21:7-11, we see people welcoming Jesus to Jerusalem with a huge parade and with cries of love and support.
 In Matthew 27:22-25, we see these same people crying, “Crucify him!!”
 In Acts 7:54-60, we see people killing Stephen and even covering their ears to avoid hearing the truth about what they were doing.

 I am an old man, and I have lived and worked among people of color all my life.
 Yet until the last few weeks, I never heard about the horrible destruction and murder of over three hundred innocent blacks living in Greenwood, Oklahoma, on May 31-June 1 of 1921.
 A prosperous town known as “Black Wall-street” was made up of black homes and businesses.
 It was attacked, and 1265 houses were burned, 150 businesses destroyed and looted, and 9,000 left homeless.